au-nlp/project-milestone-p2-group-9/README.md

 | **Week 50**           | Evaluation & Optimization           | All         |
 | **Week 51**           | Final P3 Integration and Submission | All         |

-We currently haven't done any distributions to individual people.
-This could change in the future.
+We haven't done any distributions to individual people,because we are trying to train parallelly.

 ---